To3Me/To3Me/README.md

 Welcome to my personal cybersecurity roadmap and documentation repository!

 ## 🎯 Purpose of this Repository
-The goal of this repository is to track, test, and showcase my progress as I transition into an advanced Penetration Tester and Offensive Security Specialist.
+The goal is to track, test, and showcase my progress as I transition into an advanced Penetration Tester and Offensive Security Specialist.
 I am committed to a strict philosophy:
 * **Learn:** Absorb the core concepts, methodologies, and theory.
 * **Build:** Practice hands-on in labs, build my own tools, and break configurations.
 * **Document:** Write down findings, cheatsheets, and methodologies to reinforce knowledge.